fslmahboob/test-repo/README.md

-# Git & Github - The Full Course
+# Git & GitHub - learning

 A fast-paced course for getting up to speed with Git and Github